 Parent PLUS loans are federal loans made through the direct federal loan program.
-While private loan rates could be more competitive, the parent PLUS loan is beneficial for parents or guardians who may have low income.
+While private loan rates could be more competitive, the parent PLUS loan benefits parents or guardians with low income.

 Essentially, they offer more flexibility for borrowers.
 Learn more about this option for financing your child’s education below.